House Passes SAFE Act — Do You Feel Safer?

 What’s SAFE?
 It stands for the Securing Adolescents From Exploitation-Online Act, and its reach could be unprecedented.
 Namely, it holds that anyone offering any public electronic communications service (including an open Wi-Fi connection or internet kiosk) must create a sort of dossier on anyone they suspect might be viewing child pornography over their network and submit it to the government.
 (Presumably the culprit would have to be caught in the act; the bill doesn’t really say.)
 The service provider will also have to maintain an archive of all the suspect’s files for use as evidence.

 It sounds bad at first, but the definition of child pornography in this case is especially surprising.
-Per Cnet’s Declan McCullagh, the definition of such images include those featuring fully-clothed children in “lascivious” poses and even drawings of such obsenity.
-(That would include the popular form of hentai anime.)
+Per Cnet’s Declan McCullagh, the definition of such images includes those featuring fully-clothed children in “lascivious” poses and even drawings of such.
+The latter might include the popular form of “hentai anime”, (which sites like cartoon porno xxx have an extensive catalog of) which are drawn in a way where it is hard to tell who is of a particular age.

 Yep.
 You’d better know what people are using your internet connection for, or you might be in trouble.
+Better brush up on your hentai knowledge skills in case your neighbour steals your wifi.
+Is that customer in your cafe on “Design Your Custom Doll” adult site for evil sinister child attacking purposes?
+Better look over his shoulders and- yes, that is an adult woman design you have just seen, time for a sit-down.
+But you can’t!
 The government doesn’t have the time nor resources to catch criminals on their own, so you need to do it for them!

 Personally, while this might get a lot of airtime, I wouldn’t worry too much about it.
 A government too incompetent to catch criminals on their own will most likely be too incompetent to catch you if you don’t understand that someone is using your internet connection for nefarious purposes.
+Or even look into someone you did report because you thought was looking at child pornography.
 I’d say that I don’t care and would continue to offer free wi-fi, but I’ve kept my own connection secure just as general principle since I’ve had it, so it doesn’t affect me much.
+That and the fact that I won’t be viewing material from the likes of toonsex.xxx and similar websites that could potentially breach what the government might see as offending pornography.

 Oh, but one little bit takes the cake on this one: